ecmwf/earthkit-data/docs/guide/misc/grib_memory.rst

     for f in fields:
         print(f)

 Here field ``f`` is not attached to a fieldlist and only exists in the scope of the iteration (in the for loop).
-During its existence the field keeps the GRIB handle in memory and if used in the way shown above only one field can exist at a time.
+During its existence the field keeps the GRIB handle in memory and if used in the way shown above, only one field can exist at a time.
 Once the stream is consumed there is no way to access the data again (unless we read it with :func:`from_source` again).

 Reading all the GRIB data into memory
 ========================================